decaporg/decap-cms/website/content/pages/services.md

 ## Development of Custom Features

-Sponsor a custom feature that will be added to the CMS.
-Tailored to your exact specifications, the team of maintainers is ready to bring your vision to life.
+Sponsor the development of a custom feature tailored to your needs.
+The expert team of maintainers is ready to bring your vision to life.

 This service is provided by PM TechHub, the maintainers of Decap CMS.

-<a href="https://develop--pm-techhub.netlify.app/services/decap/#development-of-custom-features" class="ga-features button">Learn more about Development of Custom Features</a>
+<a href="https://develop--pm-techhub.netlify.app/services/decap/#development-of-custom-features" class="ga-features button">Learn more about Custom Features</a>

 ## Building Websites with Decap CMS

-Work with experts and agencies that build with Decap CMS.
+Work with experts and agencies that build websites with Decap CMS.

 - <a href="https://develop--pm-techhub.netlify.app/services/web-development/" class="ga-webdev">PM TechHub</a>